dbarcelona/dbarcelona.github.io/stories.md

 ---
-layout: thoughts
+layout: stories
-title: Thoughts
+title: Stories
-permalink: /thoughts/
+permalink: /stories/
 ---

 Ever since I was little, I have always had a wide pleathora of interests